 The Cultic Area in Caesarea: The Genoa Chalice

 The Sacro Catino, kept in Genoa Cathedral, is a hexagonal dish of the Roman era made of green Egyptian glass.
 In fact, it was taken to Genoa by Guglielmo Embriaco as part of the spoils from the conquest of Caesarea in 1101.
-William of Tyre (10.16) describes it as a “vessel of the most green colour, in the shape of a serving dish” which the Genoese thought to be made of emerald, and accepted as their share of the spoils.
+William of Tyre (10.16) describes it as a “vessel of the greenest color, in the shape of a serving dish” which the Genoese thought to be made of emerald, and accepted as their share of the spoils.

 William states that the Genoese were still exhibiting the bowl, insisting on its miraculous properties due to its being made of emerald, in his own day, the implication being that emerald was thought to have miraculous properties of their own in medieval lore and not that the bowl was thought of as a holy relic.
 The Sacro Catino would later become identified as the Holy Grail.